hamvocke/hamvocke.github.io/_drafts/testing_java_microservices.md

 }
 {% endhighlight %}

+With the `CrudRepository` interface Spring Boot offers a fully functional CRUD repository with `findOne`, `findAll`, `save`, `update` and `delete` methods.
+Our custom method definition (`findByLastName()`) extends this basic functionality and gives us a way to fetch `Person`s by their last name.
+Spring Data analyses the return type of the method and its method name and checks the method name against a naming convention to figure out what it should do.

-Although _Spring Data_ does the heavy lifting of implementing database repositories for us, I still wrote a database integration test.
-You might argue that this is _testing the framework_ and something that I should avoid as it's not our code we're testing.
+Although Spring Data does the heavy lifting of implementing database repositories I still wrote a database integration test.
+You might argue that this is _testing the framework_ and something that I should avoid as it's not our code that we're testing.
 Still, I believe having at least one integration test here is crucial.
-First it tests that our custom `findByLastName` method actually behaves correctly.
-Secondly it proves that our repository in general uses Spring's magic correctly and most of it all can connect to our desired database.
+First it tests that our custom `findByLastName` method actually behaves as expected.
+Secondly it proves that our repository used Spring's magic correctly and can connect to the database.

-To make things easier for you to run locally our test connects to an in-memory _H2_ database.
-We've defined H2 as a test dependency in our `build.gradle`.
-Our `application.properties` in our test directory doesn't define any `spring.datasource` properties.
-This tells Spring Data to should use an in-memory database.
+To make it easier for you to run the tests on your machine (without having to install a PostgreSQL database) our test connects to an in-memory _H2_ database.

+I've defined H2 as a test dependency in the `build.gradle` file.
+The `application.properties` in the test directory doesn't define any `spring.datasource` properties.
+This tells Spring Data to use an in-memory database.
 As it finds H2 on the classpath it simply uses H2 when running our tests.

 When running the real application with the `int` profile (e.g. by setting `SPRING_PROFILES_ACTIVE=int` as environment variable) it connects to a PostgreSQL database as defined in the `application-int.properties`.

-To avoid having to run a PostgreSQL database during testing I decided to replace it with an H2 instead.
-That's an awful lot of Spring magic to know and understand.
-The resulting code is quite easy on the eye but hard to understand if you don't know the fine details of Spring Data.
-Going with an in-memory databse is also risky business since our integration tests run against a different type of database than they would in production.
-Go ahead and decide for yourself if you prefer magic and simple code over an explicit yet more verbose implementation.
+I know, that's an awful lot of Spring magic to know and understand.
+To get there, you'll have to sift through [a lot of documentation](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-sql.html#boot-features-embedded-database-support).
+The resulting code is easy on the eye but hard to understand if you don't know the fine details of Spring.

+On top of that going with an in-memory database is risky business.
+After all, our integration tests run against a different type of database than they would in production.
+Go ahead and decide for yourself if you prefer Spring magic and simple code over an explicit yet more verbose implementation.

-A simple integration test that saves a Person to the connected database and then tries to find it by its last name looks like this:
+Enough explanation already, here's a simple integration test that saves a Person to the database and finds it by its last name:

 {% highlight java %}
 @RunWith(SpringRunner.class)